carmstrong070/Pictogram/readme.md

   - I want the timer to reset when I select a different puzzle
   - I want to pause the timer
   - I want to resume the timer after it has been paused
+- I want a modal that gives me instructions about how to play the game when I click a button
+- I want to see the title of the puzzle once I have completed it
 <br>
 <br>
 <br>